Pakistan and the International Monetary Fund: History

 In 2018, Imran Khan became Prime Minister of Pakistan.
 For this, they arranged friendly loans from Saudi Arabia, United Arab Emirates and China to avoid tough IMF conditions.
 In 2019, when economic conditions worsened, they went to IMF for the twenty-second time for a loan of US$1 billion.
 IMF gave loan based on conditions such as hike in energy tariffs, removal of energy subsidy, increase in taxation, privatization of public entities and fiscal policies to the budget.

+On 30 June 2023, the IMF and Pakistan reached an agreement at the staff level for a stand-by arrangement worth $3 billion.
+This agreement came at a critical time for Pakistan, as it was facing the risk of defaulting on its financial obligations.

+In July 2024, Pakistan reached a staff-level agreement for a new US$7 billion loan deal with the IMF.
+Later in September 2024, the executive board of the IMF approved a US$7 billion loan for Pakistan, which the country will receive in installments over 37 months.